tarowatanabe/cicada/README.rst

      posterior probabilities.
      Also, lexicon model can be discriminatively trained [28]_.
-     For details of the training process, please refer to `doc/traiing.rst` and `doc/alignment.rst`.
+     For details of the training process, please refer to `doc/training.rst` and `doc/alignment.rst`.

 Dependency parsing can be carried out by:

-   - A lattice is dependency parsed by compose-dependency-{arc-standard, arc-eager, hybrid, degree2}, generating derivation hypergraph
+   - A lattice is dependency parsed by arc-standard, arc-eager, hybrid, degree2, which generates derivation hypergraph.
-   - Forests are rescored by dependency features (TODO)
+   - Forests are rescored by dependency features (TODO).
      We support dependency projection [32]_ with Model1/HMM posterior probabilies so that we can train arbitrary dependency parses after projections.